Buddhist feminism

 Buddhist feminism is a movement that seeks to improve the religious, legal, and social status of women within Buddhism.
 It is an aspect of feminist theology which seeks to advance and understand the equality of men and women morally, socially, spiritually, and in leadership from a Buddhist perspective.
 The Buddhist feminist Rita Gross describes Buddhist feminism as "the radical practice of the co-humanity of women and men."

-Buddhist Feminism as a Recent Understanding
+Buddhist feminism as a recent understanding

-Parallels between Buddhism and Feminist understanding of equality between race, gender, class, sexuality and nationality have only recently begun to be explored.
-Buddhism's belief of understanding the truth of reality through practicing spiritual development.

-is beneficial to feminist theory, especially in comparison to other religions.
+Parallels between Buddhism and feminist understanding of equality between race, gender, class, sexuality and nationality have only recently begun to be explored.
+Buddhism's belief in understanding the truth of reality through practicing spiritual development has been deemed beneficial to feminist theory, particularly when compared to other religions.
 These parallels are undergoing evaluation as religious understandings of feminism become increasingly scrutinized in society and popular discourse.

+Certain actions look to explore and connect Buddhist nuns.
+Their creation of a marginalized community in response to opposing the androcentric order of Buddhism isolated nuns to their respective region and separates them from other places.
+As nuns were isolated and not interconnected around the world, the Skyadhita, or “Daughters of the Buddha, was created with one of the goals to connect ordained nuns around the world.

+Buddhist nun movements in the last few decades have an organizing emphasis on crossing racial and ethnic boundaries across language differences, tying opposing cultural viewpoints.
+One of the conflicting views is the cultural stance between Asian and Western values, with the West focusing on individual goals, fostering unique identity, versus Asian identity in connection to community.